 Where any claim includes loss of or damage to documents the basis of settlement shall relate to the reasonable costs of reprinting and/or reasonable costs of reissue and/or reconstitution including, where applicable, fresh research or exploration to obtain essential information.

-Insurers will not pay the ﬁrst GBP 50 of your claim.
+You are required to pay the first GBP 50 of your claim, each and every claim.

 Where any items of your property are part of a pair or of a set Insurers shall only pay for the actual items which are lost or damaged.
 No payment will be made by Insurers for any items which are part of a pair or of a set and which are not lost or damaged.